Rajababu (film)

 Rajababu is a 2006 Indian Telugu-language family drama film directed by Muppalaneni Siva.
 A remake of the 2003 Malayalam film Balettan, the films stars Rajasekhar and Sridevika in her Telugu debut.

 Plot

-The film follows Rajababu who learns that he has a second family after his father, Dasaradharamaiah, dies.
-The problems that ensue after Rajababu meets his second family form the rest of the story.
+The film follows Rajababu who learns, after his father's death, that he had another wife and children with her.
+The problems that ensue after Rajababu meets his father's second family form the rest of the story.

 Cast

 Production

 Following his previous films, Rajasekar opted for a remake with this film.

 Soundtrack

 Music by S. A. Rajkumar, who collaborated with Rajasekar for two other films.

 Reception

 A critic from The Hindu opined that "The film is a family drama though the director fails to elevate the hero's image in this film and the entire narration becomes boring.".
 A critic from Sify stated that "On the whole, it is a boring affair".
 A critic from Full Hyderabad said that "Avoid this one at all costs".
 Jeevi of Idlebrain gave the film a more favourable review and wrote that "On a whole, Rajababu is much better than the films Raja Sekhar dished out in the recent past".

 Writing for Zamin Ryot, Griddaluru Gopalrao called the film slow-placed, adding the director dragged the screenplay by adding scenes catering to the actor's image.